Basil McRae

 Basil Paul McRae (born January 5, 1961) is a Canadian former professional ice hockey player.
-He is a part owner and alternate governor of the London Knights in the Ontario Hockey League and he is the director of player personnel for the Columbus Blue Jackets.
+He is a part owner and alternate governor of the London Knights in the Ontario Hockey League and he is the director of pro scouting for the Columbus Blue Jackets.
+McRae was known as an enforcer with over 2,000 penalty minutes in his career.

 Playing career

 McRae played his major junior hockey with the London Knights of the Ontario Hockey Association (OHA).

 In the 1980 NHL Entry Draft, the Quebec Nordiques drafted McRae in the third round, 87th overall.
 He played twenty regular season games and nine playoff matches with the big club in 1981, later spending some time with the Fredericton Express of the American Hockey League (AHL).
 He was traded to the Toronto Maple Leafs for Richard Turmel and spent a couple of years toiling in the minors with the St. Catharines Saints of the AHL.
 In 1985 McRae signed as a free agent with the Detroit Red Wings but was traded back to his original team, the Nordiques along with John Ogrodnick and Doug Shedden for Brent Ashton, Gilbert Delorme and Mark Kumpel.

 At the start of the 1987 season, McRae signed with the Minnesota North Stars, the team he would have the most success with.
 The 1987–88 season saw McRae play the whole 80 game season with the North Stars, the first time he played a full season in the NHL.
 He formed a tough enforcer duo along with Shane Churla, leading the league in penalty minutes with 351 in 1990.
 The Tampa Bay Lightning claimed him in the 1992 NHL Expansion Draft and traded him to the St. Louis Blues in 1993.
 After a couple of seasons in the Blues organization, McRae signed with the Chicago Blackhawks in 1996 and only managed to play in eight games before retiring from professional hockey.

 McRae made a cameo appearance in the movie The Mighty Ducks along with then-teammate Mike Modano.